 It can also be useful to create a pros and cons chart where together you can compare financial considerations such as tuition costs, living expenses, travel and other incidentals.
 Some key factors to think about are:

-Planting the seed early in your child’s mind about higher education can help them to imagine and aspire to goals outside of their immediate experience.
+Planting the seed early in your child’s mind about higher education can help them to aspire to goals outside of their immediate experience.
 With an RESP from Knowledge First Financial, you have the peace of mind knowing that you can give them the financial support and choice in whichever education path they choose.